| | |

 • Add the sugar, sour cream, milk, and well-beaten egg to the molasses mixture and mix until very well combined.

-• Gradually add the molasses mixture to the flour mixture until just combined, don't overmix.
+• Gradually add the molasses mixture to the flour mixture until just combined; don't overmix.
 Side Note: The batter will be thick and a little lumpy.

 • Divide the batter among the prepared muffin tray, filling all the way up to the top.
 Sprinkle with coarse sugar, if desired (gives a nice crunch and highly recommend!).

 • Place into the oven and bake for 5 minutes.
 Reduce the heat to 350 degrees without opening the oven and continue to cook for 11-14 minutes, or until a tester inserted in the center comes out clean.
-Side Note: Starting the baking at a higher temperature then reducing it helps make the muffin dome.
+Side Note: Starting the baking at a higher temperature and then reducing it helps make the muffin dome.

 • Remove from the oven and cool in the pan for a few minutes before putting them on a wire rack to finish cooling.